-The very first US train journey i took was from Chicago to New Orleans.
+The very first US train journey i took was cross country from Chicago to New Orleans.
 19 hours.
 I did consider just buying a regular ticket when i first started looking into the trip.
 But after checking the various seat options and prices, i decided i just had to book myself an Amtrak bedroom.
-Keep reading below to learn more about why this is a great way to travel in the USA!
+Keep reading below to learn more about the options for Amtrak beds and Amtrak bedrooms.

-And then there are the full bedrooms.
-There are usually a couple of choices depending on your route.
+And then there are the full Amtrak bedrooms.
+These will be located in a separate sleeping car and come with your very own attendant.
+There are usually a couple of choices of bedroom depending on your route.
 The normal bedroom and the family bedroom – both are quite similar.
 The family room is meant to offer a little more space but i couldn’t tell the difference.

 what perks do i get with an amtrak bedroom?

 Well, you’ll get space.
 Lots of space.
-And a bed (or 3 if you’re on your own).
+And a bed (or 3 if you’re travelling solo).
 Plus the bonus of your own bathroom and a shower.
 I like to affectionately call it the “tower” – toilet shower.
 Because it’s basically like a really small wet room with the shower hanging over the toilet.
-But if you have a particular aversion to public bathrooms as i do, you cannot underestimate the importance of this particular feature!
+But if you have a particular aversion to public bathrooms as i do, you cannot underestimate the importance of having an ensuite!

 Where do i eat when riding amtrak?